Social Service Worker

-Participation in Field Placement:
+Participation in WIL:

 - Each placement day may vary in terms of start/end times.
 The schedule will be developed in consultation with your supervisor in order to support agency needs.

-- Students are required to make up any time missed from field placement in full or half-day blocks.
+- Students are required to make up any time missed from placement in full or half-day blocks.
 Students incurring two or more absences (full or partial days) must meet with their supervisor to review the situation and develop a plan for completion of missed days.
-Students may be required to produce written documentation, such as doctor's note, to validate reasons for absences.
+Students may be required to produce written documentation, such as a doctor's note, to validate reasons for absences.

-To use one or more faculty for the purpose of academic references, a student must make a written request of that particular person.
-If a student requests a reference from a faculty member, it is understood that the request implies that faculty can share both academic and behavioural information as part of the reference.
+To use one or more Faculty for the purpose of academic references, a student must make a written request of that particular person.
+If a student requests a reference from a Faculty member, it is understood that the request implies that faculty can share both academic and behavioural information as part of the reference.